uzairafridi00/machine-learning/python_for_data_science_mentorship_program/07_machine_learning/README.md

 ### 1. Supervised Learning

+Supervised machine learning is powerful for tasks where historical data predicts future events.
+However, its effectiveness relies on the quality of the training data and the ability to generalize from that data to unseen situations.

 - Works under supervision
 - Teacher teaches
 - Include label data
 - Prediction
 - Outcome

+1. Labeled Data
+2. Model Training
+3. Prediction
+4. Evaluation

+`Applications are Spam Detection, Customer Churn Prediction, Credit Scoring, Sales Forecasting.`

-1. Classification
+- Classification
   - For Categories
-2. Regression
+- Regression
   - For Numerical Data

 #### Supervised Learning Algorithms